calluswhatyouwant/musicritic/README.md

 4. Go to **Edit Settings** at your Spotify Client ID
 5. Set the **Redirect URLs** to `http://localhost:3000/api/auth/callback/spotify`

 > You don't need to change any other environment variables on `.env` file.
-Just keep them with the values
+Just keep them with the values already specified.

 ✨ All set! ✨ You're ready to run **Musicritic**!